pablocom/Kata.Roulette/README.md

 ## Description
 Create a console application that simulates a Roulette, where you can place different type of bets selecting an amount of money to bet.
 To simplify only one bet at a time can be in game.
 The player starts with X amount of money in game, and when the amount is 0 loses the game.
-When the bet is placed, a random number is going to be generated as a result.
+When the bet is placed, a random number is going to be generated as a result **from 0 to 36**.
 If the **colour or number matches the bet, the player is going to have his current amount plus the awarded money.** Assume the roulette to be created is a **Single-zero wheel.** <br>

 | Colour | Numbers |